totoledao/auction-house/README.md

 ## About The Project

-Real-time auctioning house back-end service that enables users to list products, create auctions, place bids, and participate in live bidding events with real-time updates.
+Minimal implementation of a real-time auctioning house back-end service that enables users to list products, create auctions, place bids, and participate in live bidding events with real-time updates.

 The main goal in developing this was to improve my proficiency in creating back-end services that implements real-time communication patterns, concurrent programming and authentication security features like CSRF protection and session management.